pompymandislian/Interface-Machine-Learning-for-Everyone/README.md

 ## **Is deep learning supported?**
 ---
-While deep learning capabilities are not yet available, we're continuously improving our system to include neural networks and other deep learning algorithms in the future.
+While deep learning capabilities are not yet available, I'm continuously improving our system to include neural networks and other deep learning algorithms in the future.

 ## **Getting Started**
 -----